O‘ahu Environmental Science Series 2023

 • COVID facemasks (optional)

-REFUND & CANCELLATION POLICY – SEMESTER If you cancel your enrollment 7 days or more prior to the start of the program, you will receive a refund less a $100 cancellation fee per child AND associated administrative processing fees.
-If you cancel your enrollment for the entire program within 7 days of program start or up to 6 weeks after the program has started, we will refund 50% of your program fee per child.
-Memberships purchased during enrollment will not be refunded.
+REFUND & CANCELLATION POLICY – SEMESTER If enrollment is canceled 7 days or more prior to the program’s start, you will receive a refund less a $100 cancellation fee per child and associated administrative-processing fees.
+If enrollment is canceled within 7 days of the program’s start or up to 6 weeks after the program has begun, Hawai`i Nature Center will refund 50% of the program fee per child.
+HNC memberships purchased during enrollment will not be refunded.
+There are no refunds after the end of the sixth week of the program.
+No refunds or makeups for individual classes missed.

 1,000,0000